wesleykruger/challenge-calculator/README.md

 ### Input Format

 The calculator accepts input in the following format:
-- Two numbers separated by a delimiter
+- Numbers separated by a delimiter
 - Numbers must be positive
 - Numbers greater than or equal to 1000 will be omitted from the sum
 - Numbers can be decimal or whole